 How many people leave academia after doing a PhD?a.
 The data says about 50% of PhD graduates will leave immediately after graduation.
 And, that only 8% (or less) will stay in academia for ten years or more.
 What do people with PhDs do?a.
 Academiab.
 Anything else

 The one thing we all have the same amount of is time, and we all value it differently.
 Some people are happy to spend more time if they save money.
 For example, they might choose to build their own website, rather than have someone else do it.
 Even if their web-building knowledge is limited. […]

-Download If tough conversations were easy, we’d all be having them, and they wouldn’t be called tough.
+Download as PDF If tough conversations were easy, we’d all be having them, and they wouldn’t be called tough.
 They are tough for a reason.
 Or sometimes several reasons.
 Tough conversations could be almost any topic with almost anyone.
-But conversations with your supervisor or your entire supervision […]
+But conversations with your supervisor or your entire […]

-Download 1.
+Download as PDF 1.
 Prewrite as much as you can Most grants require sections that are similar to other grants.
 These include applicant bios; organisation bios; budget; and track record.
-Not to mention if you’re doing something that fits into a larger piece of work you like have a good idea of what it […]
+Not to mention if you’re doing something that fits into a larger piece of work you like have a good idea of […]

 Academic research is increasingly collaborative across all disciplines.1,2,3,4 Yet being more collaborative does not necessarily increase productivity – certainly not on a per-author basis.5 Thus, as an ECR or PhD student it is a legitimate question to ask – should I join a team, build a team or […]